mongodb/docs/source/includes/access-user-info.rst

-You must have the :authaction:`viewUser` :ref:`action
-<security-user-actions>` on another user's database to view the other user's
+To view another user's information, you must have the :authaction:`viewUser` :ref:`action <security-user-actions>` on the other user's database.
-credentials.

-You can view your own information.
+Users can view their own information.